SkoolNotes/Taproot/2020HIST201/_KBe21hist201retVictoryForDemocracy.md

 mandate state, is used as a machine for oppression.
 In each of these cases and many more, the British and French mandate decisions refused democratic demands from the citizens and sacrificed the liberty of the people for political or economic gains.

-## conclusion

 Although the first world war toppled long-standing monarchies and saw the victory of democratic western powers, the mandate system trampled fledgling democratic ambitions and the victors did not promote widespread liberty.
 Indeed, the \"democratic\" victors of WWI held colonies with no voice in the democracy, and the decisions made by mandate-holding powers were not favorable for their dependent states.
 By Aristotle\'s classification, this \"rule by the rich for the rich\" is an international oligarchy that strips the liberty of the colonized for capitalistic gain.
 Thus, the aftermath of the first world war suggests that capitalism reinforces colonialism and that colonial powers cannot be polities.

 ## sources